 We’ll revisit our favorite games, activities, and experiments from the summer!

-*Please note: Week 9 has limited capacity, and is offered as a full 5-day week only.
-Registration for this week will begin in July, and is only open to families who have enrolled in two or more regular summer weeks.
+*Please note: Week 10 has limited capacity, and is offered as a full 5-day week only.
+Week 10 will be offered from our Carousel site only, but is open to any campers that have enrolled in two or more regular summer weeks at any of our day camp sites.

 Trail Blazers Day Camp offers three daily drop-off and pick-up locations.
 Groups at all locations follow similar weekly programs: Prospect Park adventures, swim days, city field trips, and day trips to our New Jersey camp.
 However, the theme and skill of the week may vary on each site.